View Cart

 The Analysis ToolPak is an add-in for Microsoft Excel that comes with Microsoft Excel.
 An add-in is simply a hidden workbook that adds commands or features to Excel.

 Typically the Analysis ToolPak is installed when one installs Excel.
-To see if this is the case for your machine select, in Excel, the Tools Menu and the menu item Add-ins.
-A dialog like the following will appear:
+To see if this is the case for your machine do the following:

 If you have the Analysis ToolPak installed it will be listed in the above add-ins available list.
 If it is there just click on its checkmark and then OK to open it.
 It will then open automatically each time you open Excel.